ampproject/amp-wp/readme.txt

 1. AMP with the Twenty Sixteen theme, which also displays and functions the same as in non-AMP.
 1. Choose a "Template Mode," which determines whether there are separate URLs for AMP, and whether this uses your theme.
 1. Select the exact templates to be AMP-enabled.
-1. See the URLs that have validation errors, to make sure your AMP pages look the same as in non-AMP.
+1. The validator shows the URLs that have validation errors, to make sure your AMP pages look the same as in non-AMP.
 1. Get the details for a single URL's validation.
 1. See all of the validation errors.
 1. The details for a single error also point to the the invalid node.